Editor’s note: I wrote this post based on some conversations with my son Jack.

 My autism means I like my schedule very, very much.
 I like to wrap myself in routine like a soft, cozy blanket.

-It means loud noises make me nervous.
+Loud noises make me nervous.
 Do not be surprised if I put my hands over my ears when I walk in the door.
-I just need to filter out all the different sounds until my ears get used to them.
+I need to filter out all the different sounds until I get used to them.

 The doctor says I am very tactile.
-This means I like to use my fingers to see things, even though my eyes work.
+This means I use my fingers to see things.
 It is okay for you to ask me not to touch things that are important or fragile.
-It is also okay for you to put them away if it feels easier for you.
+It is also okay for you to put them away before I get there.

 Please, don’t be upset if you give me a present but I don’t look very excited.

 I love getting a present.
 I really do.

 But after I open it, I have to take my time and look at it carefully and decide how it will fit inside my life.
 I might be so busy thinking about this that I forget to say thank you.